vaimo/composer-patches/README.md

 This example uses the simplest way that the plugin allows you to include a patch in your project and relies on embedded patch target information within the patch file.

-Alternatvely, same information can be provided in a [JSON format](#basic-usage-configuring-a-patch-via-composerjson) either directly in package's composer.json or in a separate file that composer.json refers to.
+Alternatively, same information can be provided in a [JSON format](#basic-usage-configuring-a-patch-via-composerjson) either directly in package's composer.json or in a separate file that composer.json refers to.

 #### 1. composer.json